wu87988622/ohara/docs/custom_streamapp.md

 A base implementation for a custom streamApp only need to include [start()]() method, but you could include other methods which are described below for your convenience.

-The following example is a simple streamApp application which can run in Ohara environment.
-Note that this example is simply start the streamApp application without doing any transformation, i.e., the source topic won't write data to the target topic.
+The following example is a simple streamApp application which can run in Ohara Stream.
+Note that this example simply starts the streamApp application without doing any transformation, i.e., the source topic won't write data to the target topic.
 ```java
 public class SimpleApplicationForOharaEnv extends StreamApp {